First View Accessibility Conformance Report

 3.3.2 Labels or Instructions

-Some input fields and sliders lack sufficient instructions for screen readers.
+Input fields and sliders lack sufficient instructions for screen readers

 4.1.1 Parsing